Chapter 9 : Year 1: Light

 It was a neat little house, painted white with blue trim, and the wide front door was blue.
 Harry followed Mrs Weasley through the creaking gate that lead into the garden.
 Ron, Mr Weasley and George followed closely behind.

 But how could he do that, after seeing Seyrod's mother in the front row of the church, her hands trembling as she wiped the tears from her cheeks?
-How could he do that, after being pulled aside by his father afterwards, and being forced to tell him, once again, how his son had given his life?
+How could he do that, after being pulled aside by the older Mr Seyrod afterwards, and being forced to tell him, once again, how his son had given his life?
 How could he let go of the image of Ron's eyes - Ron, for whom Seyrod had sacrificed himself - when he saw their mentor's wife, the widow, one of her hands placed over her chest, and the other resting on her bulging abdomen?

 Mrs Weasley interrupted Harry's thoughts when she knocked on the door.
 A few moments later later it opened, and Andromeda Tonks smiled widely at the sight of her guests.
 “Come on in, come on in,” she said, clapping her hands together in delight.